Hussein el-Husseini

 Sayyid Hussein el-Husseini (حسين الحسيني; 15 April 1937 – 11 January 2023) was a Lebanese statesman who served as speaker of the Lebanese parliament, and whose efforts in brokering and fathering the Taif Agreement led to the end of the Lebanese Civil War in 1990.

-El-Husseini, as co-founder of the Amal Movement, is regarded as one of the founders of the Lebanese resistance.
-He succeeded Musa al-Sadr as leader of the Amal Movement, but resigned from his position in 1980 as he was opposed to Amal becoming increasingly more involved in the civil war.
+El-Husseini, recognized as the co-founder of both the Movement of the Deprived and its military wing, the Lebanese Resistance Regiments (collectively later known as the Amal Movement), is esteemed as one of the founding figures of the Lebanese resistance.

+Initially leading the political wing of Amal, he later succeeded Musa al-Sadr as the overall leader of the movement.
+However, he resigned from his leadership position in 1980, driven by his opposition to the Amal Movement's escalating involvement in the civil war.

 He was widely respected for his integrity and was considered to be a wise and fair leader who always prioritized the higher interests of his country.
 His contributions to Lebanese politics and the upholding of the rule of law were widely recognized, and he was eulogized as "Lebanon's last hero" following his death.